Seqcol specification version 0.1.0

 We RECOMMEND the schema only define terms actually used in at least one collection served; however, it is allowed for the schema to contain extra terms that are not used in any collections in the server.

-We RECOMMEND your schema use property-level refs to point to terms defined by a central, approved seqcol schema.
+We RECOMMEND your schema use property-level refs to point to terms defined by the minimal base seqcol schema.
 However, it is also allowed for the schema to embed all definitions locally.
-The central, approved seqcol schema will be made available as the spec is finalized.
+The base seqcol schema will be made available as the spec is finalized.

 description: "A collection of biological sequences."